The Five Stans of The Silk Road

 Meals Included: Breakfast

-We then move onto Green Market, a fascinating meeting place for the city's locals to come for their daily shop.
-The market offers an eclectic range of produce brought by nomads as far flung as Korea, all the way through China and Central Asia.
-Here you can find exotic fruits, vegetables, an extensive butchery section with all types of meat and a wide variety of savoury foods.
+We then move on to Green Market, a fascinating meeting place for the city's locals to come for their daily shopping.
+The market offers an eclectic range of produce brought by nomads as far-flung as Korea, all the way through China and Central Asia.
+Here you can find exotic fruits, and vegetables, an extensive butchery section with all types of meat and a wide variety of savoury foods.
 Make sure to try Kazzan (smoked horse sausage) and Kurt (salted cheese balls popular with beer).

 The rest of the afternoon has been left free to relax, or further exploration.
 You could take a taxi up to the Medeo ice rink, then travel by cable car to the top of the Shymbulak skiing area for superb views of the city and the surrounding mountains.